Web Site by RMF Designs

 The Cornell Population Center (CPC) will once again offer travel grants for graduate student affiliates to attend the Population Association of America (PAA) 2018 Annual Meeting at the Sheraton Denver Downtown, Denver, CO, April 26-28, 2018.
 The CPC will reimburse up to $500 for student affiliates, with priority given to students enrolled in the Demography minor and those on the PAA program.

-If you are interested in applying for a PAA 2018 travel grant, please e-mail CPC's Training Director, Matt Hall, and indicate whether you are presenting or attending.
 The CPC encourages academic and professional growth for our student affiliates, and we are pleased to support these endeavors.
-The deadline for submissions is March 31, 2018.

 CPC-CAPS Upstate Population Consortium Seed Grant Program